MaksymKhimii/Chat-With-WebSockets_backend/README.md

 In this chat you can chat anonymously by changing your name.

-The frontend to this project is in another repository.
+The frontend to this project is in another repository named "Chat-with-WebSockets_frontend".